Brayden-L/Brayden-L.github.io/_posts/2024-02-25-Creek Raptors.md

 * 2022 was a good year.
 * The distribution among crags was quite balanced, with no real outliers.
 It is the same for routes.
 * The improvement from 2021 to 2022 is impressive.
 I do not know for sure, but I believe this was the first year that the Mountain Project Indian Creek area moderators added the Raptor Closure tags to the climbing areas themselves.
 Either the increased visibility of the closure truly reduced violations, or people were less willing to record their violations with a tick right under a big sign that says not to do just that!

+### 2023
+* 2023 was a good year.
+* I believe this year primarily shows the effective impact of good communication channels initiated in 2022.

 ## Month to Month
 We would like to inspect month to month variation to help pin down which part of the closure season is most pertinent.
 This helps to determine when steward presence is most important.